Colombia–Peru War: Battle of Gueppi

 Another military confrontation occurred on March 26, 1933, where Colombian troops ended up occupying the port of Gueppi.

 Battle of Calderón

 On April 16, a Peruvian unit commanded by Lieutenant Colonel Oscar Sevilla fired rifles and machine guns at a Colombian infantry company from the Juanambú Battalion belonging to the Putumayo Detachment.
-This company was commanded by Major Diógenes Gil and was in formation and without the armament ready, since this unit was undergoing a cleaning review.
+This company was commanded by Major Diógenes Gil and was in formation and without their arms being ready, since this unit was undergoing a cleaning review.
 The combat took place in a port called Calderón, 63 km from Puerto Arturo on the Colombian side of the Putumayo River, leaving one Colombian soldier dead and five more wounded; the Peruvian forces apparently had no casualties.

 Battle of Yabuyanos

 On April 29, at 11 p.m., in a place known as Yabuyanos, 80 km upriver from Calderón, the Peruvian infantry company Maldonado with 80 soldiers and commanded by Lieutenant Colonel Oscar Sevilla attacked the gunboats MC Cartagena and MC Santa Marta transporting two companies of Colombian infantry to Calderón.
 Colombian forces under the command of General José Dolores Solano responded to the attack and the following dawn made a landing, putting the Peruvian forces in retreat.
 In the end, Colombian forces reported one Colombian soldier wounded and two Peruvians dead.